Low blood pressure (hypotension)

 Your GP may also recommend that you have:

-• an echocardiogram (ultrasound of your heart) if they need to check for any underlying problems affecting your heart
+- an echocardiogram (ultrasound of your heart) if they need to check for any problems that affect your heart

-Your GP may refer you to a cardiologist (doctor specialising in heart problems) if they can’t find out what’s causing your low blood pressure – or if they think you may have a problem with your heart.
+Your GP may refer you to a doctor who specialises in heart problems (cardiologist) if they can’t find a cause for your low blood pressure.
+Or they may refer you if they think you may have a problem with your heart.

 Self-help for low blood pressure

-If you have low blood pressure, you can take simple steps to help prevent or reduce your symptoms.
+If you have low blood pressure, you can take some steps to help prevent or reduce your symptoms.

-If you have postural hypotension (get symptoms when you stand up), the following may help.
+If you have postural hypotension and get symptoms when you stand up, the following may help.

-• Stand up slowly from sitting or lying down, especially when you first wake up.
-If you’re lying down, sit for a while first before standing.
+- Stand up slowly after sitting down, especially when you first wake up.
+If you’re lying down, sit for a while before you stand up.

-• Take care getting out of hot baths or showers.
-It may be best to avoid very hot baths.
+- Take care when you get out of hot baths or showers.
+It may be best not to have very hot baths.

-• If you can, try raising the head of your bed a little.
+- If possible, raise the head of your bed a little.

-If you’re fainting because of low blood pressure, it can help to think about any possible triggers and whether you can avoid or manage them.
-This may include not standing still for long periods or avoiding warm environments.
+If you faint because of low blood pressure, think about any possible triggers and whether you can avoid or manage them.
+This may include not standing still for long periods or not going into warm environments.

-If you feel faint, you should immediately sit or lie down if you can do so safely.
+If you feel faint, immediately sit or lie down if you can do so safely.
 Put your feet up so that they’re higher than the level of your heart.
-If you can’t sit or lie down, it may help if you can:
+If you can’t sit or lie down:

 If your symptoms don’t go away, seek medical attention.